RSHE & RSE

 At Old Church Primary School, puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the ‘Changing Me’ Puzzle (unit).
 We conclude that sex education refers to Human Reproduction, and therefore inform parents of their right to request their child be withdrawn from the PSHE lessons that explicitly teach this in the Jigsaw Changing Me Puzzle Unit.
 (RSHE Policy April 2021)

 S (EYFS): "We do puzzles that learn you new things.
 We sit in a circle and do talking.
-The one who holds Jigsaw Jenny can speak.
+The one who holds Jigsaw Jenie can speak.
 We make friends."

 L (YR5): "I enjoyed Jigsaw when we looked at out dreams and goals.
 It helps me think what I'm going to achieve when growing up.
 I need to put my mind to things to help me get where I want to be"